Local Diffusion Models and Phases of Data Distributions

 In practice, we always need certain probes to diagnose the phase transition, based on which we can determine the radius $r_n$ for guiding the design of neural networks.
-We emphasize that the CMI is not the only indicator that probes the locality of the denoiser.
-Therefore, we may employ other methods to diagnose the phase transitions.
+As mentioned in Sec.\,\ref{sec:TR}, the CMI is not the sole indicator for probing the locality of the denoiser.
+We may employ other methods to diagnose the phase transitions.
 For example, we can monitor the score function along the diffusion path or even train a highly efficient network for predicting phase transitions.
 Moreover, as the last two guiding tools of the three we previously pointed out, we can further investigate the connection between phase transition and the noise schedule, as well as explore the training-free local diffusion models.